CodeWithDennis/larament/README.md

 A custom login page that **automatically** fills in the email and password fields with seeded data, making it easy to test locally without entering credentials.
 You can find the custom login page in the `App\Filament\Pages\Auth` directory.

 ### User Global Search
-A custom global search for users that allows you to search for users by their name or email.
+A global search for users that contains the email in the search results.

 ![login.png](resources/images/user-global-search.jpg)